Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs: Introduction

 \begin{thm} Let $\cG$ be an $r$-graph, and let $J \subseteq L(\cG)$ be a subgraph of the line graph of $\cG$.
 Let $M \subseteq V(J)$ be a matching in $\cG$.
 Then

 In particular, for any graph $G$ we have $\conn(L(G)) \geq \frac{\nu(G)}{2} - 2$. \end{thm}

 Aharoni and Haxell~\cite{aharonihaxell} essentially proved that the connectedness of the line graph is at least the so called \emph{independent set domination number} $i\gamma$ of the line graph minus $2$ (where $i\gamma (G)$ is the smallest number $x$, such that every independent set of $G$ can be dominated with $x$ vertices.)
 Theorem~\ref{thm:matchconn} then follows from $i\gamma (L({\cal H})) \geq \frac{\nu({\cal H})}{r}$, which is immediate from the definitions.
+For completeness we give a proof of Theorem~\ref{thm:matchconn} in the Appendix.

 We begin our study of Ryser-extremal $3$-graphs with their link graphs.

 \begin{defn} Let $\cH$ be a $3$-partite $3$-graph with parts $V_1$, $V_2$, and $V_3$.
 Let $S \subseteq V_i$ for some $i = 1, 2, 3$.
 Then the \emph{link graph} $\link{\cH}{S}$ is the bipartite graph with vertex classes $V_j$ and $V_k$ (where $\lset{i, j, k} = \lset{1, 2, 3}$) whose edge multiset is $\set{e \setminus V_i}{e \in E(\cH), e \cap V_i \subseteq S}$. \end{defn}